neoclide/coc.nvim/README.md

 - Checkout the log of coc.nvim by command `:CocOpenLog`.
 - When you have issues with the language server, it's recommended to [checkout the output](https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel).
+- Fedora provides `yarn` tool also from nodejs-yarn package.
+If you install it this way, add `let g:coc_nvim_yarn='nodejs-yarn'` into the head of your vimrc.

 ## Feedback